D-P-WebSolutions/laravel-flash/README.md

 ## Using default validations view

-By default, the package show the validation errors inside the `flash::message` view.
+By default, the package show the validation errors inside the `flash::messages` view.
 Validation errors are showed inside a "alert-danger" as an unordered list by default.

 You can disable this behaviour by changing `flash.validations.enabled` to `false` in config/flash.php file.